 I can’t promise I am fully back contributing recipes to this space.
 I am working on some things independent of blog recipe development, so there’s that.
 But I’m here now.
 Today.

 Um… Yeah, homeslice.
-This cake begins with a super tender coconut cake and is filled with a creamy guava filling.
+This coconut guava layer cake begins with a super tender coconut cake and filled with a creamy guava filling.
 I’m drooling just writing about this.